microlinkhq/www/src/pages/blog/proxy-capabilities.md

 As you can see, the proxy layer respects other query parameters, such as [prerender](/docs/api/parameters/prerender) or [ttl](/docs/api/parameters/ttl).

-Also, you can always provide your own [proxy](/docs/api/parameters/proxy), being HTTP, HTTPS, or SOCKS (v4 and v5) protocols supported.
+Also, you can always provide your own [proxy](/docs/api/parameters/proxy).

 Last but not least, **Microlink Proxy** is a **cross-feature**: it's available for all the Microlink products.